logicandy/taxi-3/README.md

 ```

 the path `http://localhost:8000`, that assigned to `process.env.REACT_APP_API_URI`
- variable
- can be overwritten by your own path where server is running
+ variable, can be overwritten by your own path where server is running.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.